KasunCSB/Kali-Secured-Boot/README.md

 ```

 ### 5. Inspect Signatures
-Usually you need to sign all the unsigned boot files including 'grubx64.efi' and 'vmlinuz' (kernel).
+Usually you need to sign all the unsigned boot files including `grubx64.efi` and `vmlinuz` (kernel).
 These files are typically found on following directories.
 (This subjects to change with the .iso image version)

 `/boot/grub/efi.img/`